vincentcasseau/vincentcasseau.github.io/how-tos-cfd-initial-conditions.md

 ## 4) Velocity field

 ### 4.1 Maxwell velocity slip
-The Maxwell velocity slip BC has been slightly re-written (the [mean free path](https://vincentcasseau.github.io/how-tos-cfd-nonequilibrium/#3-mean-free-path-and-breakdown-parameter) is now calculated according to the model chosen in <dict>transportProperties</dict> dictionary) and is given by
+The Maxwell velocity slip BC has been slightly re-written (the [mean free path](https://vincentcasseau.github.io/how-tos-cfd-nonequilibrium/#3-mean-free-path-and-breakdown-parameter) is now calculated according to the model chosen in the <dict>transportProperties</dict> dictionary) and is given by

 ```c++
     wall